tommyknocker/pdo-database-class/examples/04-json/README.md

 - **PostgreSQL**: JSONB type
 - **SQLite**: TEXT type with JSON functions

-All examples work identically on all three databases.
+All examples work identically on all four databases.

 ## Examples